Digestive Gas is a WARNING Sign

 So please, when you have a moment, send a prayer up for “Sophia's” healing.
 That's all you have to ask for.
 And I promise I will keep you all updated on any new developments.

-Note from Kelly: I absolutely LOVE Joanie's idea to ask for us to pray for this gal, and I'd also ask that you possibly shoot up another prayer at the same time for all of those people out there suffering from anxiety or depression who just don't have a clue that their diet and their GUT is all related, let's pray that they will be led to the truth so they can heal for real.
+Note from Kelly: I absolutely LOVE the idea to pray for this gal, and I'd also ask that you possibly shoot up another prayer at the same time for all of those people out there suffering from anxiety or depression who just don't have a clue that their diet and their GUT is all related, let's pray that they will be led to the truth so they can heal for real.

 ***And please share this post using the share buttons below the post to help get the word out more and more, so we can help all of those hurting people.